awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-container-services-certificates.md

 1. \(Optional\) Enter another domain name \(e\.g\., www\.example\.com\) into the **Alternate domains and subdomains** field\.

    You can add up to nine alternate domains to your certificate\.
-You up to four of your certificate's domains with your container service after you enable custom domains and select the certificate for your service\.
+You can use up to four of your certificate's domains with your container service after you enable custom domains and select the certificate for your service\.

 1. Choose **Create**\.